Alex here, your trusty Voquent audio engineer.

-There are, basically, only two operating systems to consider, and there is a fairly basic comparator between them when it comes to audio, so that section should be fairly brief.
-So far so good.
-However, there are dozens of DAWs (Digital Audio Workstations, another word for audio editing software), and I have certainly not used all of them for enough time to provide any sort of objective or balanced review of the features of each.
+However, there are dozens of DAWs (Digital Audio Workstations – another acronym for audio editing software), and I have certainly not used all of them for enough time to provide an objective or balanced review of the features of each.

 - Ableton Live